wajihafayaz/toBeUplaod/README.md

 File updated by Danish

-//Wajiha should replace this line with something else to cause conflict
+Wajiha should replace this line with something else to cause conflict